xinqin-site/xinqin-site.github.io/_pages/about.md

 Updates
 ======
+2023/05: Our paper entitled _The Role of Electricity Market Design for Energy Storage in Cost-Efficient Decarbonization_ has been accepted by **Joule**!

+2023/04: Honored to receive the _CSEE JPES Excellent Paper Award_ for our paper [Combined Electric and Heat System Testbeds for Power Flow Analysis and Economic Dispatch](https://ieeexplore.ieee.org/document/9265441).

 2023/01: Our paper entitled [Energy Storage State-of-Charge Market Model](https://arxiv.org/pdf/2207.07221.pdf) has been accepted by IEEE Transactions on Energy Markets, Policy and Regulation.

 2022/07: Our pre-print paper on energy storage entitled [Energy Storage State-of-Charge Market Model](https://arxiv.org/pdf/2207.07221.pdf) has been available online.